DevKhalyd/public-projects-multirepo/lc/dsa/big_o/introduction.md

 This algorithm has a time complexity of O(n^2).
 The inner for loop is dependent on what iteration the outer for loop is currently on.
 The first time the inner for loop is run, it runs n times.
 The second time, it runs n−1 times, then n−3, and so on.

 That means the total iterations is 1 + 2 + 3 + 4 + ... + n, which is the partial sum of this series, which is equal to n⋅(n+1) / 2 = n^2 + n / 2.
 In big O, this is O(n^2) because the addition term in the numerator and the constant term in the denominator are both ignored.

+# Logarithmic Time

+A logarithm is the inverse operation to exponents.
+The time complexity O(logn) is called logarithmic time and is extremely fast.
+A common time complexity is O(n⋅logn), which is reasonably fast for most problems and also the time complexity of efficient sorting algorithms.

+Typically, the base of the logarithm will be 2.
+This means that if your input is size n, then the algorithm will perform x operations, where 2^x = n However, the base of the logarithm doesn't actually matter for big O, since all logarithms are related by a constant factor.

+O(logn) means that somewhere in your algorithm, the input is being reduced by a percentage at every step.
+A good example of this is binary search, which is a searching algorithm that runs in O(logn) time (there is a chapter dedicated to binary search later on).
+With binary search, we initially consider the entire input (n elements).
+After the first step, we only consider n / 2 elements.
+After the second step, we only consider n / 4 elements, and so on.
+At each step, we are reducing our search space by 50%, which gives us a logarithmic time complexity.

+# Analyzing space complexity